Disability and Poverty in Canada: A Persistent Challenge

 Subjective Poverty

 Poverty is not a disability issue, but rather a social one.
-In order to slay poverty in this generation, there is a need for social solutions, which encompass both social advocacy and government policies.
+To slay poverty in this generation, there is a need for social solutions, which encompass both social advocacy and government policies.
 Social advocacy has proven to be highly successful in transforming the lives of people with disabilities.
-The disability rights movement has, by all indications, been highly successful in that they are no longer shoved into institutions and asylums, and have more opportunities than ever to be independent, successful, and live a full life on their own terms.
+The disability rights movement has, by all indications, been highly successful in that they are no longer shoved into institutions and asylums, and have more opportunities than ever to be independent, successful, and live a full life on their terms.

 If one accepts the current theoretical foundations of the discourse on disability, then one accepts the view of Social Constructionism, as put forth by authors such as Susan Wendell and Michael Oliver.
 In 1990, Oliver famously wrote the following:

 “The social constructionist view perceives the problem of disability situated within the minds of non-disabled people individually as prejudice, and collectively as the manifestation of hostile social attitudes and practices based upon negative assumptions of impairment.
-The social creationist view perceives the problem of disability as the outcome of the institutionalised practices of contemporary society (Oliver, 1990).”
+The social creationist view perceives the problem of disability as the outcome of the institutionalized practices of contemporary society (Oliver, 1990).”

 Thus to alleviate the connection between disability and poverty there is a need to recognize the issue must be addressed on the social level.
-The eradication of poverty requires a systemic response by all sectors of society – business, education, social services and government.
+The eradication of poverty requires a systemic response by all sectors of society – business, education, social services, and government.
 Without this integrated, holistic approach, there will constantly be band-aids being stuck to one area of the problem or another.
 The Canadian Council on Disabilities put forth the following as required initiatives to begin addressing the problem:

 • New initiatives to improve employment access, including specific targets for the employment of persons with disabilities in Labour Market Agreements with the provinces and expanding EI Sick Benefit.